yorodm/kenobi/README.md

 # Kenobi

-> Help me Obi Wan Kenobi, you're my only hope.
+> Help me Python Wan Kenobi, you're my only hope.

 Kenobi is a Python Language Server, to help those in need